Towson Tigers football: Under Gordy Combs (1992–2008)

 In 1996, the biggest news came off the field.
 It was announced the Tigers would join the non-scholarship Patriot League for the 1997 season, providing the program with an emotional lift and an exciting conference affiliation.
 On the field, the Tigers recorded their fourth straight winning season.
 They won the final four games of the year to post a 6–4 record.
 Highlighting the season was a 33–32 triple overtime win at Marist, a game in which quarterback Kevin Smith passed for a school record 471 yards.

 Towson's first Patriot League season was a rough one as the Tigers went 2–8 with their only two wins coming in non-league games.
 Defensive backs Khalid McLeod and Jabari Garrett were both named first team All-Patriot League.

 In 1998, Towson's 30th season of football, the Tigers showed signs of improvement.
 The Tigers got off to a 2–0 start, beating rival Morgan State in the opener.
 They also claimed their first Patriot League win, beating Fordham in overtime.
 After a midseason slump against the league's heavyweights, the Tigers beat St. Mary's and Drake.
 Garrett was a first team All-Patriot League pick at defensive back for a second straight year.
 Jason Corle led the league in rushing, scoring and all-purpose yards, earning second team all-league honors.

 The Tigers posted a second straight 7–4 record in 2000.
 Tailback Noah Read led the Patriot League in rushing with 1,422 yards, the second highest single season total by a Tiger.
 He rushed for over 100 yards in 10 of the 11 games.
 Meanwhile, Hollingsworth enjoyed a tremendous season at defensive end.
 Although sidelined for most of the last three games with an ankle injury, he led the nation with 18 sacks.
 Towson's first consensus first team All-American, he was named Defensive Player of the Year and Player of the Year by the Patriot League.

 In 2001, the Tigers struggled offensively due to an unsettled situation at quarterback.
 On their way to a 3–7 record, the Tigers started three different signal-callers.
 Defensive back Sporty Evans was the only first team All-Patriot League selection.

 Once again, the Tiger football program was on the move.
-Prior to the start of the 2002 season, it was announced that Towson would be joining the Atlantic-10 Football Conference as the A-10's 12th member.
+Prior to the start of the 2002 season, it was announced that Towson would be joining the Atlantic-10 Football Conference as the conference's 12th member.
 The move would be effective for the 2004 season.